HangHu-sys/HangHu-sys.github.io/_pages/about.md

 Research Interests
 ======
-My research focuses on optimizing data management and processing systems through advances in parallel and distributed computing, memory architecture, and hardware accelerators.
+My research focuses on optimizing **data management and processing systems** through advances in **parallel and distributed computing**, **memory architecture**, and **hardware accelerators**.
 My work aims to develop tools that benefit programming and improve both performance and energy efficiency in heterogeneous architectures.
 I'm also open to broader topics such as systems for machine learning.